tomasdevelopment/Automation-Flows-with-Python-/SQL + Python/hogwarts_db_comparison/readme.md

-# Python SQL Performance Testing
+# Python Postgre SQL Performance Testing

 A practical comparison of SQLAlchemy and psycopg2 performance with real-world data.